kamalbuilds/ava-the-ai-agent/README.md

 # 🤖 Ava the MultiChain IP powered DeFAI Portfolio Managing AI Agents Platform

-> Group of Multiple specialized autonomous AI agents with powerful tools that work together in collaberation to analyze, recommend, and execute the most optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals currently live on Flow, Hedera , Sui , Base, Avalanche , Mode , Arbitrium, powered by Story Protocol, Agent2Agent (A2A) Protocol, and LangChain.
+> Group of Multiple specialized autonomous AI agents with powerful tools that work together in collaberation to analyze, recommend, and execute the most optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals currently live on Flow, Hedera , Sui , Base, Avalanche , Mode , Arbitrium, powered by Story Protocol, Agent2Agent (A2A) Protocol, LangChain, and Zora Coins.

 ## 📑 Quick Navigation